nexivibe/md/DOCTOR.md

    - Clinical accuracy
    - Actionability (can the patient actually follow this?)
    - Completeness (are there gaps?)
-   - Internal consistency (do recommendations conflict with each other?)
+   - Internal consistency (do recommendations conflict across documents?)
    - Evidence quality (are claims well-supported?)
    - Personalization (is this generic or truly tailored to this patient?)
+   - Summary clarity (would a non-medical reader understand the summary?)
+   - Debate honesty (are genuine disagreements preserved, not papered over?)
+   - Inputs quality (are brand picks well-researched and justified?)
+   - Execution specificity (could the patient follow the plan without guessing?)

-Output the improved strategy as: NAME/NAME.strategy-v{N}.md Output the scorecard as: NAME/NAME.score-v{N}.md
+Output improved documents as: NAME/NAME.{summary,debate,inputs,execution,mindset}-v{N}.md Output the scorecard as: NAME/NAME.score-v{N}.md
 ```

 ### Early Exit

-If all 6 scoring dimensions hit 9/10 or above for 2 consecutive rounds, exit the loop early.
+If all 10 scoring dimensions hit 9/10 or above for 2 consecutive rounds, exit the loop early.
 Further rounds will just be polishing with diminishing returns.

 ### Circuit Breaker